 Implicit Neural Representations have several benefits: First, they are not coupled to spatial resolution any more, the way, for instance, an image is coupled to the number of pixels.
 This is because they are continuous functions!
 Thus, the memory required to parameterize the signal is independent of spatial resolution, and only scales with the complexity of the underyling signal.
 Another corollary of this is that implicit representations have “infinite resolution” — they can be sampled at arbitrary spatial resolutions.

 This is immediately useful for a number of applications, such as super-resolution, or in parameterizing signals in 3D and higher dimensions, where memory requirements grow intractably fast with spatial resolution.

 However, in the future, the key promise of implicit neural representations lie in algorithms that directly operate in the space of these representations.

-At first glance this is a cute hack (does reality plausibly ever know its own coordinates with reference to some grid system?), but maybe it is deeper than that; As an audio guy I cannot help but notice this is very similar to what synthesizer designers do all the time make new instruments, which are terrible representations of “real” instruments but are pretty nifty at making novel things.
+At first glance this is a cute hack (does reality plausibly ever know its own coordinates with reference to some grid system?), but maybe it is deeper than that; As an audio guy I cannot help but notice this is very similar to what synthesizer designers do all the time when designing new instruments, which are terrible representations of “real” instruments but are deft at making novel sounds.
 There is a short speculative essay to write here, with a side journey into signal sampling.